Delicately flavored Cucumber Water with Mint (and optional lime) is a refreshing drink to keep you cool and hydrated, all summer long!

 I’ll be the first to admit that I’m a terrible water drinker.
 I typically drink a cup of coffee when I wake up, and then I get busy and sometimes forget to drink anything else until dinnertime, when I realize I’m strangely thirsty.
 Awful, I know.
 Even when I remember to drink water, I don’t particularly like it and I know I don’t drink nearly enough.
 Water is just so…plain.
 And dare I say boring?
 So since I try not to make a habit of sipping on soft drinks or juices or sweetened teas throughout the day, I often end up drinking not much at all.

 Enter the recent popularity of flavored sparkling water.
 I have to say that I’ve been intrigued by its availability and myriad of yummy flavors, and I occasionally have one and enjoy it.
 However, seeing as how too much carbonation makes me feel bloated, plus I hesitate to drink from BPA-lined cans all day/every day, flavored sparkling water doesn’t exactly resolve my need-to-drink-more-water dilemma.
-But I’ve discovered that infused water does!
+But I’ve discovered that infused water — like this Cucumber Water — does!

 That’s right, folks…admittedly late to the bandwagon, I can now say with certainty that I love water that’s been infused with fruit and/or herbs!
 It’s refreshing.
 It’s quick, easy, and inexpensive to make.
 And it has enough flavor to encourage me to drink far more water than I would if it were plain.